cr0ybot/gulp-wp/README.md

       └╴{subfolders}
 ```

-All files within the `styles` and `scripts` folders in `src` will be treated as separate entrypoints to transform, meaning they will be processed by the workflow and output to the appropriate folders in `dist`, including their sourcemap files.
+Only files within the root of the `styles` and `scripts` folders in `src` will be treated as separate entrypoints to transform, meaning they will be processed by the workflow and output to the appropriate folders in `dist`, including their sourcemap files.
+Subfolders in `styles` and `scripts` are not processed directly.
+Use subfolders to organize your partials or modules and import them where necessary into an entrypoint file in the root of the folder.
+Note that it is still best practice to prepend Sass partial file names with "_".

 > Yes, sourcemaps are output in development as well as production.
 It doesn't hurt performance and is helpful for production debuging and fellow developers learning our craft.

-Subfolders in `styles` and `scripts` are not processed directly.
-Use subfolders to organize your partials or modules and import them where necessary into an entrypoint file in the root of the folder.

 #### Theme or Plugin